depressed-pho/quick-mining/README.md

 * **[Log-like blocks](https://minecraft.fandom.com/wiki/Log)**: Cutting
   logs and woods (stripped or not) also breaks non-player-placed leaves surrounding them.
-This is a fast simulation of decaying so the axe don't lose durability for this, and its enchantments don't apply.
+This is a fast simulation of decaying so your axe don't lose durability for this, and its enchantments don't apply.
 If you want to gather leaf blocks, mine them with shears or a Silk Touch hoe.
 * **[Mangrove trees](https://minecraft.fandom.com/wiki/Mangrove)**: Cutting